sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 6. On your lab VM, navigate to the main `Fabmedical/.github/workflows` directory which contains our existing GitHub Actions defintions.

-7. We next need to  create the GitHub definition for our `content-web` container.
-If you using Visual Studio Code remote you can simply create a new file, otherwise with Vim do the following:
+7. We next need to  create the GitHub Action definition for our `content-web` container.
+If you are using Visual Studio Code you can simply create a new file, otherwise with Vim do the following:

     ```dotnetcli
     vi content-web.yml